 Many parents were having trouble understanding their baby’s world.
-It came to the point where it caused a lot of distress and frustration for both the parents and their babies.
+It came to the point where it caused a lot of distress and frustration for both the parents and their babies, so they decide to take supplements to feel more relax, like Kratom Extract or Powder.
 But this was resolved in the most amusing way: a Baby’s World event was organized for parents to finally experience and understand their baby’s world.

 The event consisted of so many sections.
 Parents were asked to wear huge diapers and move around the little carnival to experience the fumbling a baby goes through.
 They wore glasses to see how their babies viewed the world; which looked a bit warped and distorted for newborn babies.
 Also, parents sat in high and huge chairs, and realized why babies felt a bit disillusioned of the frightening height.
 Another fascinating experience was sitting in an artificial womb and observing how the babies hear and see while in their mothers’ fetus.
 The event produced exhilarating responses.